Rick Astley discography

 The discography of English singer and songwriter Rick Astley consists of nine studio albums, five compilation albums, two remix albums, and twenty-four singles.
+Astley attained five Top-10 US hits and eight Top-10 UK hits.

 His debut studio album, Whenever You Need Somebody, was released in November 1987.
 It peaked at number 1 on the UK Albums Chart and number 10 on the US Billboard 200.
-Astley became a global pop sensation in 1987 with his debut single "Never Gonna Give You Up" written by the trio Stock Aitken Waterman.
+Astley became a pop sensation in 1987 with his debut single "Never Gonna Give You Up" written by the trio Stock Aitken Waterman.
 The song was at number one on the UK Singles Chart for five weeks, becoming the year's highest-selling single.
-The song was also a worldwide number one hit, topping the charts in 24 other countries, including the US, Australia, and Germany.
-"Whenever You Need Somebody" was released as the second single from the album in October 1987.
+The song was also a worldwide hit, hitting number one in twenty-four other countries, including the US, Australia, and Germany, and the top ten in several other countries.
+"Whenever You Need Somebody" was released as the second single (although not released in North America) from the album in October 1987.
 The single was a recycled Stock, Aitken, Waterman song, originally recorded by O'Chi Brown in 1985.
-It became a successful European hit, reaching number 1 in seven countries, including Germany and Sweden, following up the success of his debut single.
+It reached number one in seven countries, including Germany and Sweden.
 It also reached Number 3 in the UK.
-In December 1987, Astley released a cover version of the Nat King Cole classic "When I Fall in Love".
-This single is mainly remembered for a closely fought contest for UK Christmas Number 1.
-Astley's fourth single release would be "Together Forever" in 1988, reaching Number 2 in the UK.
+In December 1987, Astley's record label released a cover version of the Nat King Cole classic "When I Fall in Love" as the third single.
+This single was also not released in North America.
+The song reached the top ten or top twenty in various European countries single.
+Astley's fourth single release (and second North American single) would be "Together Forever" in 1988, reaching Number 2 in the UK.
 It was denied the top spot by Kylie Minogue's debut "I Should Be So Lucky".
-The song was more successful in the US, reaching number 1, making it his second US chart topper.
-His fifth and final release from his debut album was "It Would Take a Strong Strong Man".
-It was a more soulful song when compared to his other releases and was mainly intended for the North American market.
-It was another hit for Astley reaching Number 10 on the US Billboard Hot 100 and Number 1 in Canada.
+The song was also successful in the US, reaching number 1, making it his second US chart topper.
+The next single, "It Would Take a Strong Strong Man", would have a North American release but not a European release.
+The song reached number 10 on the US Billboard Hot 100 and number 1 in Canada.
+The album has been certified 2x platinum in the US and 4x platinum in the UK.